MGM Targets & Frequently Asked Questions

-If for any reason you don't agree that the performance design, craftsmanship, and overall quality of our products constitute the best target value in the country, return your purchase within two weeks for a 100% refund.
+If for any reason you don't agree that the performance, design, craftsmanship, and overall quality of our products constitute the best target value, return your purchase within two weeks for a 100% refund.
 No questions asked.
 We want you to be satisfied.

 With that said, we know and expect that targets shot with a center fire rifle will show a mark for every shot and will ultimately fail due to multiple hits in the same area, along with cracks, breaks and holes shot through them.
 This is not a manufacturing defect nor is it a defect in the steel and therefore is not covered by the warranty.

-We manufacture a full line of steel targets for competition, Law Enforcement, and Military firearms training.
-We would be honored if you would consider us the next time you need steel.
-Our products are competitively priced, and you can't buy higher quality anywhere.
+We manufacture a full line of steel targets for civilian, competition, Law Enforcement, and Military firearms training.
+We would be honored if you would consider MGM for your steel target needs.
+Our products are competitively priced and there are no higher quality steel target products available anywhere.
 Please call us at 888-767-737 or send us an email firstname.lastname@example.org

 AR 500 is comparable to roughly a 52 on the Rockwell C scale, which is also about the same hardness as a good knife blade.
 While 'AR-500' steel is a common industry term, and a steel mill designation, but not all AR 500 actually has a Brinell hardness of 500 and in fact is often as low as 465.
 The manufacturing processes vary resulting in varied hardnesses.
 MGM Targets has considered this and to maintain more consistent material and the highest standard of performance from our products, we require the hardness of the AR-500 steel we use be not less than 495.
 MGM's acceptable tolerance measurements on steel is the tightest in the industry and we require our steel suppliers to contract and supply to this tolerance.